Main activities of the NCA

 • PROVISION OF SERVICES TO INSTITUTIONS OF SELF-GOVERNANACE OF COURTS AND THE COMMISSIONS FORMED BY THEM

-When providing services to the institutions of self-governance of courts and commissions, the Divisions of the NCA perform analysis and surveys required for the accomplishment of tasks of working groups formed by the Judicial Council, provide conclusions and proposals, analyse the legal instruments of foreign states concerning analogical issues, assess them, collect material for meetings of working groups and draw up the meeting protocols of working groups.
+When providing services to the institutions of self-governance of courts and commissions, the Department of the NCA perform analysis and surveys required for the accomplishment of tasks of working groups formed by the Judicial Council, provide conclusions and proposals, analyse the legal instruments of foreign states concerning analogical issues, assess them, collect material for meetings of working groups and draw up the meeting protocols of working groups.

 • PARTICIPATION IN THE FORMATION OF THE JUDICIARY